Love for hometown soccer club inspires PM hopeful Taro Kono

 “Kono said that if nobody else was able to do it, he would take on the role of chairman and try to help the club survive.”

-Kono — who in 1996 was elected to represent the district that includes Hiratsuka in Japan’s Lower House — had supported Bellmare since its J. League debut, having been inspired by the impact of professional soccer’s arrival in the city.
+Kono — who in 1996 was elected to represent the district that includes Hiratsuka in the Lower House — had supported Bellmare since its J. League debut, having been inspired by the impact of professional soccer’s arrival in the city.

-Despite being the scion of a local political dynasty that included father Yohei (former Speaker of the House of Representatives) and grandfather Ichiro (a longtime minister best known for overseeing the delivery of the 1964 Tokyo Games), Kono never relied on connections to acquire tickets for Bellmare’s early seasons, instead securing standing-room tickets behind the goal by himself or with the help of friends.
+Despite being the scion of a local political dynasty that included father, Yohei (former speaker of the House of Representatives), and grandfather Ichiro (a longtime minister best known for overseeing the delivery of the 1964 Tokyo Games), Kono never relied on connections to acquire tickets for Bellmare’s early seasons, instead securing standing-room tickets behind the goal by himself or with the help of friends.

 At the team’s first home game — a golden-goal win over Marinos — he joyfully embraced the stranger next to him, a memory he recalled in a 2000 essay published shortly after becoming chairman.
 It was, according to Makabe, the kind of interaction that has defined Kono’s political career.